BaibhavEth/Coins-Against-Humanity/README.md

 # Coins Against Humanity - Multiplayer

+## Below is completely AI Generated Readme because nooooo one likes documentation, especially of a freaking side project

 Welcome to **Coins Against Humanity - Multiplayer**, the ultimate game where your wit and humor are put to the test!
 This project is a fun, interactive multiplayer game inspired by the classic "Cards Against Humanity" but with a crypto twist.
 Get ready to laugh, compete, and show off your creativity!

 ## Table of Contents